-There are some of the best coral reefs in the world on these islands.
+Some of the best coral reefs in the world are found surrounding these islands.
 People come from all over the world to dive and fish there.
 One was Nacho, our name for him, from Argentina.
 He was staying at our hotel before we got on the boat we had begun to share the gospel with him and told him we would finish when we got back.
 On the return trip our boat was even more overloaded.
-All the seats faced the back where the driver was and I was seated on step very close to the water.
-Art took one look at the boat, after hearing sister Alisha’s story, and said “This is not good!”
+Art took one look at the boat, after hearing sister- Alisha’s story, and said: “This is not good!”
+All the seats faced the back where the driver was and I was seated on a step very close to the water.

 I must be honest.
 I am a coward.
 On the return trip, we were not talking to each other, or smiling or laughing.
 All of us were much more subdued.
 It was not so bad to start out but them we began to hit the waves.
 I was the one who took the hit being so close to the water.
 It was a good thing I was wedged in so tight that I stayed put.
 As the waves got bigger I began to look around at every one facing me and count life jackets and realized that several people on that boat, including Nacho, did not have a life preserver.
 When I realized we were riding parallel to the ten foot waves I begin to pray; and was mulling over in my mind what will happen if the boat turns over in those waves.
 Would God send one of the sea turtles I saw float by earlier to save me if I gave my life jacket to Nacho.
 If the boat goes down I was going to Jesus, but what about the others?
-So I began to talk to the Lord about all of this and sing out loud and then I looked up and we were riding the top of those waves like a surfer on a surf board.
+So I began to talk to the Lord about all of this and sing out loud.
+Then something miraculous happened!
+I looked up and we were riding the top of those waves like a surfer on a surf board.
 And when we got safely back to the other the Island we did not waste time in sharing the gospel with Nacho!
 We are only responsible to fish for men.
-Jesus will catch them and clean them!
+Jesus will catch them and clean them.
+It’s our job to assist them in taking off the grave-clothes and dress them for the wedding!
 (Matthew 4:19)

 John 12:24-26